der-carnivore/BingAds-docs/BingAds/scripts/reference/ExpandedTextAd.md

 String|Second path that appears with the ad's displayed URL.

 ## <a name="getstatsfor~object-datefrom_-object-dateto~"></a>getStatsFor(Object dateFrom, Object dateTo)
-Returns a [Stats](./Stats) object for this expanded text ad for the specified date range.
+Returns an object which provides statistics for the specified date range.

 You may specify the date parameters using strings or objects.
 To use strings, specify the date in the form, YYYYMMDD.
 If you use objects, create a JSON object with the following fields: